If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Weight changes weren’t observed in studies of the drug.
 But weight loss may be a sign of a serious infection, such as tuberculosis.
 And serious infections are a possible side effect of Tremfya.

-If you have changes in your weight while taking Tremfya, talk with your doctor.
-They can try to determine what’s causing your weight change and recommend tips for helping you maintain a healthy body weight.
+If you have changes in your weight during Tremfya treatment, talk with your doctor.
+They can try to determine what’s causing your weight change and recommend tips for helping you maintain a body weight that’s healthy for you.

-To see a comparison of Tremfya and Humira, check out this article.
-For details about Tremfya versus Stelara, see this article.
-And to learn about Tremfya and Ilumya, view this page.
+To see a comparison of Tremfya and Humira or Tremfya and Stelara, check out this article.
+And to learn about Tremfya and Ilumya, view this article.

-Your doctor will explain how you should take Tremfya.
-They will also explain how much to administer and how often.
+Your doctor will explain how Tremfya is administered and how often.
 Be sure to follow your doctor’s instructions.
+They can also answer any questions you have about administering Tremfya.

 • prefilled syringes